 Gel-based is another type of wood stain available in the market.
 A gel-based wood stain, unlike other wood stains, adheres to the wood’s surface.
 A gel-based wood stain dries out to become a protective layer to keep the wood from decaying.

-A gel-based stain is not intended as wood treatments but is considered as a surface coat.
+A gel-based stain is not intended as a form of wood treatments but is considered as a surface coat.
 However, a gel-based stain still has an effect on the wood’s texture and color.
 The grain and texture of the wood will remain visible even after its application.

 The drying time of a gel stain can take approximately 8 to 24 hours.
 The stain’s drying time is also dependent on the amount of gel stain applied unto the project and the weather conditions.